itsmessc/DS-Lab/README.md

 # MIT Lab Codes
-This file contains lab codes of DS
+This file contains lab codes of DS of III sem ICT department of MITMPL